ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 ```
 The AmazonDynamoDBClientBuilder is used for it's ease of use.
 This Lambda runs a DynamoDB scan of table items, returning all orders in the table.

-Create the file GetOrder.java and insert the following code:
+Make the file GetOrder.java and paste the following code:
 ```
 package com.serverless;